agorf/feed2email/README.md

 instead of `feed2email list`, you can simply issue `feed2email l` as long as there is no other command beginning with an `l`.

-It is also possible to pass a website URL and let feed2email autodiscover any
+Passing a website URL to the `add` command will have feed2email autodiscover any
 feeds:

 ~~~ sh